 Unfortunately, it needs those high sides as the only safety restraint is a seatbelt.
 Aside from the fact that this can allow more advanced toddlers to undo their own restraints, it also prevents the Cozy Coupe from being suitable for infants or other babies that are still learning how to hold themselves up.

 Another concern is that the lack of safety restraints combined with the exceptionally large bucket seat allows toddlers to more easily stand in the swing which can lead them to falling out.
-On a final note, the Cozy Coupe does at least come with a steering wheel and horn which may provide added entertainment to persuade children to stay put.
+On a final note, the Cozy Coupe does at least come with a steering wheel and horn which may provide added entertainment to persuade children to stay put, an important feature in an outdoor baby swing.

 7. Back To Back Glider With Chain